jundalisay/sp/content/en/research/darwin/origin/chapter-11c.md

 - a relation between the distribution of mammals and the depth of the sea

-The nature and relative proportions of the inhabitants of oceanic islands likewise seem to me opposed to the belief of their former continuity with continents.
+The nature and proportions of the inhabitants of oceanic islands oppose the belief that they were joined with continents in the past.

-Nor does their almost universally volcanic composition favour the admission that they are the wrecks of sunken continents;--if they had originally existed as mountain-ranges on the land, some at least of the islands would have been formed, like other mountain-summits, of granite, metamorphic schists, old fossiliferous or other such rocks, instead of consisting of mere piles of volcanic matter.
+Their volcanic composition favour the idea that they are the wrecks of sunken continents.

+--if they had originally existed as mountain-ranges on the land, some at least of the islands would have been formed, like other mountain-summits, of granite, metamorphic schists, old fossiliferous or other such rocks, instead of consisting of mere piles of volcanic matter.